Legislature eyes special session to allocate federal relief funds

 It’s a significant injection of money that was announced as the Wyoming Legislature mulls over hundreds of millions of dollars in spending cuts due to historic declines in revenue brought on by underperformance in minerals and the COVID-19 pandemic.

 And though officials are still unsure how exactly the money can be used, the Biden administration’s “American Rescue Plan” is already influencing the discussions taking place in the halls of the Capitol.
-On Friday, members of the House Appropriations Committee met to discuss a proposal to expend those dollars, setting the stage for an anticipated special session this spring or summer to appropriate the money.
+On Friday, March 19, members of the House Appropriations Committee met to discuss a proposal to spend those dollars, setting the stage for an anticipated special session this spring or summer to appropriate the money.

 The federal funding has also entered the minds of lawmakers tasked with funding Wyoming’s K-12 education system.
 The House of Representatives on Friday suspended its discussions on a bill that would make more than $68 million in additional cuts to state’s education budget, citing an anticipated $303 million ARP windfall coming to Wyoming specifically for those programs.